 |New Haven, Conn.—The Irving S.

 entire archive of renowned American composer Benjamin Lees.
 The comprehensive

 archive, which was a gift from the composer, includes manuscript sketches

-and scores for all of Lees's compositions,
+and scores for all of Lees's compositions, correspondence, concert programs,

 Born to Russian parents in Harbin, China in 1924, Benjamin Lees arrived

 in the U.S. in 1925.
 He and his parents settled in San Francisco where he

 began his piano studies at the age of five.
 After military service in World

 War II he attended the University of Southern California to study composition,

 harmony, and theory.
 Shortly after completing his studies he was introduced

 to the legendary American composer George Antheil and thus began almost five

 years of intense study in advanced composition and orchestration, during